Man and Nature: Relationship Therapy Report

 While Nature watched through the window, participants gathered at The Hague Peace Projects to facilitate her long overdue therapy session with Man.
 The evening welcomed a discussion about the environment with our three guest speakers and an art exhibition featuring the work of Jakob de Jonge and Steen Bentall.

-Little did we realise that this would be one of the most meaningful and necessary discussions anyone could ever have.
+Little did we realise that this would be one of the most meaningful and necessary discussions we should all have.

 Man and Nature: two categories framed in opposition to one another.
 Though this may feel quite normal, it is a false dichotomy.
 With the gap between these two constructs deeply embedded in our culture and vocabulary, you would be forgiven for not giving it a second thought.
 Today was all about that second thought… and the thoughts that followed.